YASSERRMD/Whatsmeow-rust/README.md

   latency, status code, and any error message in the session based on a real HTTP request to the configured endpoint.
 - Call `generate-qr` followed by `verify-qr --token <token>` to simulate QR login token issuance and verification.
-Expired QR tokens are rejected.
+Expired QR tokens are rejected and cleared so you can immediately generate a fresh code.
 - Messages are encrypted with AES-256-GCM using a key derived from your `encryption_secret` (SHA-256).
 The stored ciphertext includes the nonce and authentication tag; use `decrypt-message --id <message-id>` to view the